khakhalin/Dynamic-clamp-2018/reviews and responses.md

 To show that our statement is just a conjecture, we replaced "suggets" with "may suggest" in this sentence: "This may suggest that acoustic stimuli did not activate tectal circuits strongly enough during conditioning..."

 > Page 6 line 24: Remove the phrase “are not easily interpretable”.
 Instead, please interpret your data clearly.

-We now removed this phrase from the main text.
+We removed this phrase from the main text.

 > Page 9: The authors report that the synaptic data show that “prolonged sensory activation with short, frequent stimuli reshaped synaptic transmission in the tectum, making it faster through selective